cyclic-software/www/content/posts/the-vc-business-model-and-why-vcs-invest.md

---
+---
-Name: The VC Business Model and Why VCs Invest
+Name: 'The VC Business Model and Why VCs Invest'
-Slug: the-vc-business-model-and-why-vcs-invest
+Slug: 'the-vc-business-model-and-why-vcs-invest'
-Summary:
+Summary: ''
---
+---

 (photo credit [Charles Cushing](https:&#x2F;&#x2F;wonderstorms.substack.com&#x2F;p&#x2F;how-can-we-fix-the-market-for-solutions))

 This article is intended for startup founders, particularly for those who are first timers.
 There is nothing extraordinary about my VC experiences.
 I have done the following: raised an angel round and two institutional rounds (and failed at two rounds?) at a company I co-founded in the GovTech&#x2F;Community space (SeeClickFix).
 I have participated in pitches as CTO of a pre-PMF (product market fit) mortgage tech company (HeavyWater).
 I have raised a friends-and-family round at my current Cloud Infrastructure company ([https:&#x2F;&#x2F;www.cyclic.sh](https:&#x2F;&#x2F;www.cyclic.sh))